print("Another code cell with a second optional metadata syntax")

 When several loops of current are brought close together, as in Figure 16, the magnetic field inside the solenoid becomes uniform, and the magnetic field just outside the solenoid approaches zero.

-which does not depend on our (arbitrary) choice of making an Amperian loop with an arbitrary length of .
+which does not depend on our (arbitrary) choice of making an Amperian loop with an arbitrary length of l.
 In practice, when solenoids are used as electromagnets, they are typically filled with a ferromagnetic material, which will magnetise when there is a current, resulting in a stronger magnetic field.
 This is usually done by winding a wire around an iron rod.

 Note that if we extend the Amperian loop so that the bottom segment is also outside the solenoid, as in Figure 18, it is easy to show that the magnetic field immediately outside of the solenoid must be zero.
 Indeed, in this case, there are an equal number of currents coming out of the page as there are going into the page, so that the net current that is enclosed by the Amperian loop (the net current that crosses the plane of the loop) is identically zero, so that the circulation must be zero, implying that the magnetic field is zero just outside the solenoid.